Nada, Texas: History

+Demographics

+According to the Handbook of Texas, the community had an estimated population of 165 in 1986.
+Nada was first listed as a census-designated place in the 2020 U.S. census with a population of 231.

 Education

 Public education in the community of Nada is provided by the Rice Consolidated Independent School District.

 In 1948, Nada's school district became part of the Garwood Independent School District, which merged with several other districts in 1970 to form the Rice Consolidated Independent School District.

+The Texas Legislature assigns areas in Rice Consolidated ISD to Wharton County Junior College.